 Choose another country or region to see content specific to your location

 Governance is critical to all institutions including public, private and not-for-profit - for ensuring legitimacy and sustainable growth.
 It is also critical for men and women, citizens and communities, the poor and marginalised in particular - to ensure their voice is heard and decision-makers are held accountable.
 Good governance strengthens accountability, improves government performance and organisational capacity.
 We are conversant in current governance thinking.
-We recognise that governance processes are gendered and that the concerns of women and girls and socially excluded groups are often marginalised or ignored.
+We recognise that governance processes are gendered, and that the concerns of women & girls and socially excluded groups are often marginalised or ignored.
 We mainstream gender equality and social inclusion into all areas of our work.

 Click here to read more...